Pnictogen: Biological role

 Phosphorus in the form of phosphates occur in compounds important to life, such as DNA and ATP.
 Humans consume approximately 1 g of phosphorus per day.
 Phosphorus is found in foods such as fish, liver, turkey, chicken, and eggs.
 Phosphate deficiency is a problem known as hypophosphatemia.
 A typical 70 kg human contains 480 g of phosphorus.

 Arsenic promotes growth in chickens and rats, and may be essential for humans in small quantities.
 Arsenic has been shown to be helpful in metabolizing the amino acid arginine.
 There are 7 mg of arsenic in a typical 70 kg human.

 Antimony is not known to have a biological role.
 Plants take up only trace amounts of antimony.
 There are approximately 2 mg of antimony in a typical 70 kg human.

 Bismuth is not known to have a biological role.
 Humans ingest on average less than 20 μg of bismuth per day.
 There is less than 500 μg of bismuth in a typical 70 kg human.

+Moscovium is too unstable to occur in nature or have a known biological role.
+Moscovium does not typically occur in organisms in any meaningful amount.

 Toxicity

 Nitrogen gas is completely non-toxic, but breathing in pure nitrogen gas is deadly, because it causes nitrogen asphyxiation.
 The build-up of nitrogen bubbles in the blood, such as those that may occur during scuba diving, can cause a condition known as the "bends" (decompression sickness).
 Many nitrogen compounds such as hydrogen cyanide and nitrogen-based explosives are also highly dangerous.

 White phosphorus, an allotrope of phosphorus, is toxic, with 1 mg per kg bodyweight being a lethal dose.
 White phosphorus usually kills humans within a week of ingestion by attacking the liver.
-Breathing in phosphorus in its gaseous form can cause an industrial disease called "phossy jaw", which eats away the jawbone.
+Breathing in phosphorus in its gaseous form can cause an industrial disease called "phossy jaw", which eats away at the jawbone.
 White phosphorus is also highly flammable.
 Some organophosphorus compounds can fatally block certain enzymes in the human body.

 Elemental arsenic is toxic, as are many of its inorganic compounds; however some of its organic compounds can promote growth in chickens.
 The lethal dose of arsenic for a typical adult is 200 mg and can cause diarrhea, vomiting, colic, dehydration, and coma.
 Death from arsenic poisoning typically occurs within a day.

 Antimony is mildly toxic.
 Additionally, wine steeped in antimony containers can induce vomiting.
 When taken in large doses, antimony causes vomiting in a victim, who then appears to recover before dying several days later.
 Antimony attaches itself to certain enzymes and is difficult to dislodge.
 Stibine, or SbH3, is far more toxic than pure antimony.

 Bismuth itself is largely non-toxic, although consuming too much of it can damage the liver.
 Only one person has ever been reported to have died from bismuth poisoning.
 However, consumption of soluble bismuth salts can turn a person's gums black.

 Moscovium is too unstable to conduct any toxicity chemistry.